-- Greater opportunities to learn knowledge and skills; - Greater opportunities to understand their community, their nation, and their world; - Greater opportunities to be successful in a career; - Greater opportunities to earn more money. - Some of the best ways a student can start preparing for college include: - o Practice good study habits; - Do your best on all your work; - Develop and practice good problem-solving skills; - o Become involved in school and community extracurricular activities; - o Plan on taking courses that will prepare you for college; - o Challenge yourself to take as many advance courses as you can; - Make attending college a personal goal.
+- Greater opportunities to learn knowledge and skills; - Greater opportunities to understand their community, their nation, and their world; - Greater opportunities to be successful in a career;

+- Greater opportunities to earn more money. - Some of the best ways a student can start preparing for college include: - o Practice good study habits; - Do your best on all your work; - Develop and practice good problem-solving skills; - o Become involved in school and community extracurricular activities; - o Plan on taking courses in middle school and high school that will prepare you for college; - Challenge yourself to take as many advance courses as you can in middle school and high school; - Make attending college a personal goal.

 College is possible!
 Financial aid is available for any student who wishes to attend college.
-High school counselors are helping students continue their journey towards making college a reality.
-For more information contact your campus counselor or the Early Graduation High School Lead Counselor.
+School counselors are helping students continue their journey towards making college a reality.
+For more information contact your campus counselor.